xamantra/zyte/context.md

     - To support more complex data types in function arguments, enhance `parseTemplateArgs`.

 - **To Modify Static File Serving:**
     - The logic resides in the `fetch` handler in `src/server.ts`.
-To add a new directory for static assets, add another `if (await fileExists(...))` check in the static asset handling section.
+The current implementation uses a negative regex pattern (`!/\.(ts|html)$/`) to serve any file that doesn't have `.ts` or `.html` extensions.
+To modify this behavior, update the regex pattern and the file resolution logic.

 - **To Update Scaffolding Templates:**
     - The file contents for `zyte new` and `zyte add-route` are hardcoded as multi-line string literals inside the `createNewProject` and `addRoute` functions in `src/cli.ts`.
 Modify these strings directly to change the generated code.